How to Be Direct Without Being Rude

 What Happens When We Can't Be Direct

-You start hinting.
-Hoping people will read your mind.
-Getting resentful when they don't pick up on your "obvious" signals (spoiler alert: they're never as obvious as you think).
+You start hinting, beating around the bush, and hoping people will read your mind.
+Getting resentful when they don’t pick up on your “obvious” signals (spoiler alert: they’re never as obvious as you think).
 You say yes when you mean no, and then feel angry about commitments you made.
 You avoid hard conversations until the pressure builds so much that you either explode or shut down completely.

 I call this the people-pleaser cycle, and it’s exhausting.
 You’re working overtime to manage everyone else’s emotions while your own needs pile up in the corner, collecting dust and resentment.